jumanlee/lyncupdjango/README.md

 The ANN file allows the matching process to efficiently look up the top-k nearest neighbours for each waiting user.
-The system also enables multiple queue “clusters”, however, currently we only use a single cluster called “global” and a fallback “leftover” queue for random matching if required.
-This is because we currently do not have enough users in the system to support multi-cluster matching.
+The system also enables multiple queue “clusters”, however, currently I only use a single cluster called “global” and a fallback “leftover” queue for random matching if required.
+This is because I currently do not have enough users in the system to support multi-cluster matching.
 Doing so would affect the matching quality.